-- 6. The realisation of a world free of cluster munitions is contingent upon universal adherence to the Convention.
-While some progress has been achieved in this area since the First Review Conference, the targets set in the Dubrovnik Action Plan (DAP) have not been met and increased efforts are required to advance towards this essential objective.
+6. The realisation of a world free of cluster munitions is contingent upon universal adherence to the Convention.
+While progress has been achieved in this area since the First Review Conference, the targets set in the Dubrovnik Action Plan have not been met and increased efforts are required to advance towards this essential objective.
 For its part, the use of cluster munitions in recent and ongoing armed conflicts and their severe humanitarian impact constitute a grave concern.
-It underlines the urgent need for further efforts to promote the norms established by the Convention. - 7.
-With these considerations in mind, States Parties will take the following actions:
+It underlines the urgent need for further efforts to promote the norms established by the Convention.

+7. With these considerations in mind, States Parties will take the following actions:

-Action #10: As a matter of priority, actively and in a concerted and sustained manner, including at high level, promote adherence to the Convention by States not party to it, in accordance with the specific decision to accelerate universalisation taken by the Review Conference.
+Action #10: As a matter of priority, actively and in a concerted and sustained manner, including at high level, promote adherence to the Convention by States not party to it, in accordance with the specific decision on accelerated universalisation taken by the Review Conference.

-- An increase in the number of States Parties to the Convention; - The number of States not party taking part in the Meeting of States Parties; - The number of States not party submitting a voluntary Article 7 report.

-Action #11: Continue and intensify efforts to promote the observance of the Convention's norms a) by discouraging, in every way possible the use, development, production, stockpiling and transfer of cluster munitions and by calling upon those who continue to do so to cease now, b) in conformity with Article 21, by raising concerns about any alleged use and condemning any instances of documented use by any actor, effectively calling on all States not party to accede to the Convention, c) and by working, as appropriate, with other stakeholders with a view to further stigmatise cluster munitions and promote their non-use by any actors.
+Action #11: Continue and intensify efforts to promote the observance of the Convention's norms by:

+(a) discouraging, in every way possible the use, development, production, stockpiling and transfer of cluster munitions and by calling upon those who continue to do so to cease now;

+(b) in conformity with Article 21, raising concerns about any alleged use and condemning any instances of documented use by any actor, effectively calling on all States not party to accede to the Convention;
-- The number of alleged cases of cluster munitions' uses; - The number of confirmed cases of cluster munitions' use; - The number of States not party voting in favour of the resolution on the implementation of the Convention in the UN General Assembly;

-The number of States not party that report having adopted moratoria on activities prohibited by the Convention or that report having destroyed their stockpiles of cluster munitions.
+(c) working, as appropriate, with other stakeholders with a view to further stigmatise cluster munitions;

+(d) engaging States still relying on cluster munitions through dedicated dialogue, including at political and military level, with a view to promoting and strengthening the norm against the use of cluster munitions.